Skip to main content

 If those modules are located in a different directory, you can use the following options to specify custom import paths.
 These paths can be any string that you would normally require or import.
 This can be useful when generated dependencies are distributed as part of a library or package.

-• Type: string - specifies the path for the date-utils import.
+• Type: string - specifies the path for the DTO import.

 basketry.config.json